Gathering the Facts

 That’s why the Environmental Integrity Project prioritizes gathering, analyzing, and sharing data.
 We aim to make our data as accessible as possible, so that anyone interested—academics, community activists, government officials—can use it to answer questions and help hold polluters and governments accountable.

-Our current database identifies 194 projects that have been issued draft or final major Clean Air Act construction permits since 2012 that authorize more than 200 million tons of greenhouse gas emissions every year.
+Our current database identifies 275 projects that are either pending approval or have been issued draft or final major Clean Air Act construction permits since 2012, authorizing more than 275 million tons of greenhouse gas emissions every year.

 EIP built a free, public, machine-readable database that contains monitoring results from over 443 annual groundwater monitoring reports posted online by 265 regulated coal plants and coal ash dumps in 2018.